huynhhuyhn/blog/content/about.md

 +++
-title = "Me"
+title = "In a nutshell"
-description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" aliases = ["about-me", "about-hugo", "contact"] author = "huyhunhngc"
+description = "My career in a nutshell" date = "2019-02-28" aliases = ["about-me", "about-hugo", "contact"] author = "huyhunhngc"